 Pennisetum spathiolatum, slender veldt grass, photo courtesy of San Marcos Growers, Santa Barbara, CA feather grass, Stipa tenuissima, but without the latter's somewhat invasive seeding habit.
 Slender veldt grass, Pennisetum spathiolatum, hails from South Africa.
 Its fine textured foliage is gray green with a tint of purple.
 From the 18-inch-tall foliage clumps arise three- to four-foot wiry stems bearing short, rod-like flower heads that bob in the slightest breeze.
 Slender veldt grass is mostly evergreen in Inland gardens.
-Though not true grasses, sedges (Carex) and rushes (Juncus) are similar in general appearance and often serve the same function in the landscape -- three are new to the Gardens' sales.
+Though not true grasses, sedges (Carex) and rushes (Juncus) are similar in general appearance and often serve the same function in the landscape -three are new to the Gardens' sales.
 Carex buchananii 'Firefox' is an especially colorful selection of leather leaf sedge.
 It forms a tight, upright clump of narrow leaves that are gracefully curled at the tips.
-The leaves are a rich red bronze.
-New Zealand hair sedge, Carex comans 'Olive Oil', forms a mop-like mound of slender leaves with pig-tail tips; these are an attractive tawny silver.
-Blue medusa rush, Juncus inflexus 'Afro', is really unusual.
-Its cylindrical stems are dark gray green and coiled into spirals of varying shapes and sizes.
-It grows to 18 inches tall by two feet wide.
-It is easier to grow and requires less water than its similar cousin, Juncus effusus 'Spiralis'.
+The leaves are a rich red Juncus effusus 'Spiralis'.
 These last three grass-like plants require fairly regular irrigation.
 Two true grasses that are native to California will make their debut at this spring sale: side oats gramma, Bouteloua curtipendula, and coast range melic, Melica imperfecta.
-Side oats gramma forms an 18-inch-tall, shaggy clump of narrow, blue green leaves and long-stemmed, narrow flower heads with oat-like seeds arranged along one side of the stalk - quite distinctive.
-It is two or three feet tall, in bloom, and is a warm season grass, so it needs moderate summer irrigation.

-gray green flower heads in spring.
+Side oats gramma forms an 18-inch-tall, shaggy clump of narrow, blue green leaves and long-stemmed, narrow flower heads with oat-like seeds arranged along one side of the stalk auite distinctive.
+It is two or three feet tall, in bloom. and is a warm season grass, so it needs moderate summer irrigation.
+Coast range melic is drought tolerant and can be grown in sun or shade.
+It has stiffish, fine-textured, dark green foliage and few-branched. gray green flower heads in spring.